6 Signs That Your Air Conditioning System Is Not Working

 There is a second option that can help you avoid huge repair bills even if the first option doesn’t work.
 It involves paying only a service charge that costs less than $100, it’s called a home warranty policy.
 Home Warranty policies cover the repairs and replacements of major home systems and a list of appliances that are used on a daily basis.
 It only covers those costs that are caused by regular wear and tear.
 It does not cover repair costs that occur due to lack of maintenance.
 Home Warranty policies start at $239 and sometimes even lesser.
 But it is important to make sure that the company that you plan to select not only has a cost-efficient premium but also good reviews from its customers.

-If you want to know more about a home warranty policy or how to select a home warranty company, you can find information in the articles section.
+It’s vital that you also know lots more about home warranty coverage before opting for a company of your choice.
 You can also leave a comment and we will be more than happy to clarify your queries.
+How Do Air Conditioners Work?

 Air Conditioners use chemicals which convert from gas to liquid and back again.
 These chemicals transfer the heat from the air inside your property to the outside air.
 There are three key parts which include the compressor, evaporator, and condenser.